 Housing Benefit, which is administered by the council, helps people on low incomes to meet the cost of their rent.
 Middlesbrough Council also offers Council Tax Reduction (CTR) under the local Council Tax Support Scheme.

 Both of these are means-tested so the amount of help you're entitled to will depend on your weekly income and savings, as well as your household circumstances.

 You can make a claim whether your landlord is a housing association, or a private individual, or a company.
 Please note, you can't normally claim if you live with a member of your family and pay them rent.

-The amount of rent eligible when claiming Housing Benefit is different depending on whether a property is rented from a private landlord, or any of the following, as different rules apply:
+The amount of rent eligible when claiming Housing Benefit is different depending on whether a property is rented from a private landlord, or any of the following:

 - renting from a registered social landlord